Telekom Ag Deutsche Sells 189,670 Shares of T-Mobile US, Inc. (NASDAQ:TMUS) Stock

 T-Mobile US Dividend Announcement

 The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, June 13th.
-Investors of record on Friday, May 31st will be issued a $0.65 dividend.
-This represents a $2.60 dividend on an annualized basis and a yield of 1.58%.
-The ex-dividend date is Friday, May 31st.
-T-Mobile US’s dividend payout ratio is presently 35.37%.
+Investors of record on Friday, May 31st will be given a dividend of $0.65 per share.
+The ex-dividend date of this dividend is Friday, May 31st.
+This represents a $2.60 annualized dividend and a dividend yield of 1.60%.
+T-Mobile US’s dividend payout ratio is currently 35.37%.

-TMUS has been the subject of a number of research analyst reports.
-KeyCorp raised their target price on T-Mobile US from $175.00 to $185.00 and gave the stock an “overweight” rating in a research note on Friday.
-Raymond James raised their target price on T-Mobile US from $180.00 to $185.00 and gave the stock a “strong-buy” rating in a research note on Friday, January 26th.
-Tigress Financial raised their target price on T-Mobile US from $204.00 to $205.00 and gave the stock a “buy” rating in a research note on Thursday, February 8th.
-Morgan Stanley lifted their price objective on T-Mobile US from $180.00 to $186.00 and gave the company an “overweight” rating in a research note on Monday, January 29th.
-Finally, Benchmark reiterated a “buy” rating and set a $200.00 price objective on shares of T-Mobile US in a research note on Friday, January 26th.
-One research analyst has rated the stock with a hold rating, thirteen have given a buy rating and one has given a strong buy rating to the company’s stock.
-According to MarketBeat.com, the company currently has an average rating of “Buy” and a consensus price target of $186.33.
+A number of equities analysts have weighed in on the company.
+Wells Fargo & Company boosted their price target on T-Mobile US from $175.00 to $185.00 and gave the stock an “overweight” rating in a research report on Monday, January 22nd.
+TD Cowen dropped their price target on T-Mobile US from $204.00 to $202.00 and set a “buy” rating on the stock in a research note on Friday, April 26th.
+KeyCorp raised their price target on T-Mobile US from $175.00 to $185.00 and gave the company an “overweight” rating in a report on Friday, April 26th.
+Benchmark reiterated a “buy” rating and issued a $200.00 price objective on shares of T-Mobile US in a report on Friday, January 26th.
+Finally, Citigroup lifted their target price on shares of T-Mobile US from $176.00 to $184.00 and gave the stock a “buy” rating in a report on Monday, March 25th.
+One equities research analyst has rated the stock with a hold rating, thirteen have issued a buy rating and one has issued a strong buy rating to the company.
+Based on data from MarketBeat, T-Mobile US currently has a consensus rating of “Buy” and a consensus price target of $186.33.

 Institutional Inflows and Outflows

-A number of large investors have recently added to or reduced their stakes in the business.
-Private Wealth Management Group LLC purchased a new stake in T-Mobile US in the fourth quarter valued at approximately $27,000.
-Westside Investment Management Inc. increased its position in shares of T-Mobile US by 75.8% during the first quarter.
-Westside Investment Management Inc. now owns 174 shares of the Wireless communications provider’s stock worth $28,000 after acquiring an additional 75 shares during the period.
-Valley National Advisers Inc. increased its position in shares of T-Mobile US by 232.1% during the fourth quarter.
-Valley National Advisers Inc. now owns 176 shares of the Wireless communications provider’s stock worth $28,000 after acquiring an additional 123 shares during the period.
-BluePath Capital Management LLC acquired a new position in shares of T-Mobile US during the third quarter worth $26,000.
-Finally, Baker Avenue Asset Management LP grew its stake in shares of T-Mobile US by 63.3% during the third quarter.
-Baker Avenue Asset Management LP now owns 209 shares of the Wireless communications provider’s stock worth $29,000 after purchasing an additional 81 shares in the last quarter.
-42.49% of the stock is currently owned by institutional investors and hedge funds.
+Hedge funds and other institutional investors have recently bought and sold shares of the business.
+BluePath Capital Management LLC bought a new position in shares of T-Mobile US in the 3rd quarter valued at $26,000.
+Private Wealth Management Group LLC bought a new position in T-Mobile US in the fourth quarter valued at about $27,000.
+Valley National Advisers Inc. grew its holdings in shares of T-Mobile US by 232.1% during the fourth quarter.
+Valley National Advisers Inc. now owns 176 shares of the Wireless communications provider’s stock worth $28,000 after purchasing an additional 123 shares during the last quarter.
+Westside Investment Management Inc. grew its holdings in shares of T-Mobile US by 75.8% during the first quarter.
+Westside Investment Management Inc. now owns 174 shares of the Wireless communications provider’s stock worth $28,000 after purchasing an additional 75 shares during the last quarter.
+Finally, Baker Avenue Asset Management LP increased its stake in shares of T-Mobile US by 63.3% in the third quarter.
+Baker Avenue Asset Management LP now owns 209 shares of the Wireless communications provider’s stock valued at $29,000 after buying an additional 81 shares during the period.
+Institutional investors own 42.49% of the company’s stock.

 T-Mobile US Company Profile